KeneOjiteli/deimos-sre-tasks/Module2/README.md

 - Created a .gitignore file to store files that will not be tracked by git.
 - Applied the principle of least privilege, I created another mysql user and restricted privileges.
 - Used official images as base images.
-- Used kubernetes to store credentials.
+- Used kubernetes secrets to store credentials.

 ## Over and Above.
 - This involves implementing the following features: